ymolists/website/src/routes/blog/github-codespaces.md

 <h2>Summary</h2>

 We are quickly headed into a wonderful future, where developers are no longer intimidated by tedious and outdated setup procedures.
-Professional software projects will provide automated, prebuilt development environments that enable teams to start contributing, doing code reviews, reproducing bugs or just exploring new ideas immediately from any device securely.
+Professional software projects will provide automated, prebuilt developer environments that enable teams to start contributing, doing code reviews, reproducing bugs or just exploring new ideas immediately from any device securely.

 CI/CD has taught us how versioned, reproducible infrastructure as code is key to scale modern software development.
-Now it is time to apply these lessons to our development environments and furthermore improve our lead times getting from ideas to production.
+Now it is time to apply these lessons to our developer environments and furthermore improve our lead times getting from ideas to production.

 Experience the future of software development now!